 Local outreach for the project has been continual and ongoing.
+The Unit works closely with the Mariposa Air Pollution Control District to facilitate agency project burning.
 CAL FIRE's Fire Planning process coordinates local fuel reduction priorities with community protection to ensure projects are designed and implemented cooperatively.
 This allows for a sharing of resources to facilitate an informed, educated and efficient implementation of priority projects.